 - Living rooms with big screen cable TV, DVD player with movies, games, deck of cards, puzzles, books, neck massager, large dining room table, and place to mingle

 - Laundry room with all supplies needed

 - Community breast pump (hospital supplies the attachments) and separate freezer to store breast milk

 - Opportunities include: free care caps, haircuts, oncology facials, stress free facials, and ordering free wigs

 - Opportunity to use Little Rock City Center Services that provides free transportation to/from to shop in their clothing section, receive a bag of food, and spiritual assistance, if wanted.
 All of this is provided at no cost to you

-Patients and their caregivers receiving cancer treatment UAMS, CARTI, and other nearby facilities.
-Or parents of babies in the NICU at UAMS, ACH, or Baptist Health.
+Patients and their caregivers receiving cancer treatment at UAMS, CARTI, and other nearby facilities.
+Also welcomed are parents of babies in the NICU at UAMS, ACH, or Baptist Health.

 Your social worker must submit a referral form for a patient/family’s stay at Home for Healing.

 If you are a returning resident, you may call your social worker to reserve your room.